- All swimmers must be members (Full or Non Member).

 How old do I need to be to swim at Divers Cove?

 Competent children over 7 years of age can swim with us if they are capable of swimming 650m unaided but must be accompanied by an adult in the water at all times and must swim with a tow float.
-Check out our Junior Membership package.
+A Pay As You Swim membership is best for children – a one off £2 registration fee followed by £9.90 per swim session.

 Do I need a tow float?